 8. Budget Restrictions

 Just like any other strategy, an internal communication strategy requires dedicated resource allocation, which many companies or HR departments don’t have the liberty to do.

 In such scenarios, it becomes difficult to have a strong corporate communication strategy.
 Money is always a point of contention in an organization, regardless of its size.

 In such cases, communication tends to take a backseat.
 To counter this, one need not look too far.
-There are many options to outsource communication strategy implementation with the help of third-party providers and softwares.
+There are many options to outsource communication strategy implementation with the help of third-party providers and software.

 Not only does this take the burden off of the internal departments but it also ends up being cheaper and easier to execute.

 When a company onboards a new employee, they aren’t just adding an additional person.
 They’re bringing in a whole new perception, ideology, communication medium, and personality into the fold.